In this country, you gotta make the money first. Then when you get the money, you get the power. Then when you get the power, then you get the women.

 Villainous Incest: Tony can't have his sister and consequently doesn't want anyone else to have her.
 This is lampshaded by her right before she's gunned down.

 Villainous Valour: There's a variation of this trope for Tony Montana.
 In by far the most famous scene in the movie, he gets high on cocaine, grabs a M16 assault rifle, and takes on a veritable army of goons alone.
 Even when badly injured by gunfire, he stands and taunts his assailants.
 It takes a shotgun shell to the back at point blank range to finally put him down for good.

 Villain Protagonist: Let's not sugarcoat it.
 Tony himself isn't exactly one of the movies' saintly protagonists.
 He is a criminal who sells drugs, kills other drug dealers like him to get to the top, being a misogynist who came off as rather too controlling towards his own sister, not a nice mafia boss to work for, as Manny finds out, and not to mention, being a dickhead who frequently curses.

 White Shirt of Death: Played straight when Tony stabs Rebenga and when Manny was shot by Tony.
 Inverted at the ending, Tony wears a black suit over his white shirt at the ending's shootout.

+Wouldn't Hurt a Child: How Tony proves he's not so bad.
 It's an interesting example, because protecting children by killing Sosa's assassin leads directly to Tony's death.
 On the other hand, he's only in that situation because he agreed to help kill an innocent man who'd done nothing to him.
 The moral of that particular story is left ambiguous.

 You Bastard: The movie itself spend the first half of its duration challenging our sympathies for the protagonist, then it hits the audience in the face that they need people like him to point out about who's the "bad guy".